The day after we say we don’t know

 depending on the light.

-Originally from Central Pennsylvania, Allison Adair now lives in Boston, where she teaches at Boston College and Grub Street.
-Her recent work appears in American Poetry Review, Best New Poets, Boston Review, Greensboro Review, Missouri Review, Subtropics, and Third Coast, among other journals.
+Allison Adair is originally from central Pennsylvania and now lives in Boston, where she teaches at Boston College and Grub Street.
+Her recent work appears in The American Poetry Review, Best New Poets, Boston Review, The Greensboro Review, The Missouri Review, Subtropics, and Third Coast, among other journals, and one of her poems is forthcoming in this year’s Best American Poetry anthology.